-As defined in section 3.Y, the neurology program director (PD) is the individual at the SI who assumes overall responsibility for the conduct and integrity of that institution's RTP(s).
-Unlike some specialties, the specialty of neurology stipulates that a neurology PD must be an ACVIM Diplomate in any ACVIM specialty, or a Diplomate of the European College of Veterinary Neurology (ECVN), and must have been board-certified for a minimum of 5 years.
-The ACVIM neurology Diplomate or ECVN Diplomate must be in good-standing with the ACVIM or ECVN, respectively.
+As defined in section 3.AA, the neurology program director (PD) is the individual at the SI who assumes overall responsibility for the conduct and integrity of that institution's RTP(s).
+Unlike some specialties, the specialty of neurology stipulates that a neurology PD may be an ACVIM Diplomate and member in any ACVIM specialty, or a Diplomate of the European College of Veterinary Neurology (ECVN) and must have been Board-Certified for a minimum of 5 years.
+The ACVIM neurology Diplomate and member, or ECVN Diplomate, must be in good standing with the ACVIM or ECVN, respectively.
 A neurology PD must also have had a minimum of 3 years of experience training residents before becoming a PD.
 If the PD is in an ACVIM Diplomate in an ACVIM specialty other than neurology, that PD may not also be a PD for another specialty's RTP.
-A SI may have only one neurology PD.
+A SI may have only 1 full-time neurology PD.